kids-first/kf-lib-data-ingest/docs/source/index.rst

     user-defined transform function.
 This function specifies how the individual tables from the Extract Stage should be merged into a single table.

-    If in auto-transform mode, Transform Stage will convert the ExtractStage tables into a graph.
-Note that auto-transform mode is not completely implemented yet.

 2. **Create unique identifiers for concepts**

     For most concepts, the contributor of the data provides their own IDs to